yanina-nas/yanina-nas/README.md

 - 🫀 I’m a self-taught software engineer based in sunny Brussels, Belgium.

-- 🔭 I'm currently looking for a full-time junior developer position.
+- 🔭 I'm currently working full-time for Bingli.

 - 💬 Ask me about a sophisticated algorithm you'd normally expect from someone with a CS degree.